apaeffgen/PanConvert/docs/Developer/Build_Instructions.md

 - Windows builds require `PyQt6<6.7.0` to avoid crashes.

 ## Manual Installation

-You need the following Software and the sourcecode installed.
+You need the following Software and the sourcecode installed:

 - Panconvert source code
 - pandoc binary
 - Python 3.12+ (tested with 3.12 and 3.14)